Australia and New Zealand warn China against Vanuatu base

-CANBERRA, Australia (AP) — Australia and New Zealand have warned China against building any military base in the South Pacific after media reports that the Chinese have proposed a permanent stronghold in Vanuatu.
+CANBERRA, Australia (AP) — Australia and New Zealand warned China on Tuesday against building any military base in the South Pacific, following media reports that the Chinese have proposed a permanent stronghold in Vanuatu.

-Fairfax Media reported Tuesday that China has approached the former French colony about building a permanent military presence in the South Pacific.
+Fairfax Media reported that China had approached the former French colony about building a permanent military presence in the South Pacific.

-Vanuatu has denied the reports.
-Australian Prime Minister Malcolm Turnbull said Vanuatu has also assured his government that “no such request has been made” by China.
+China and Vanuatu denied the reports.
+Australian Prime Minister Malcolm Turnbull said Vanuatu also assured his government that “no such request has been made” by China.

-Turnbull said Australia “would view with great concern the establishment of any foreign military bases in those Pacific island countries.”
+“We would view with great concern the establishment of any foreign military bases in those Pacific island countries and neighbors of ours,” Turnbull told reporters.

 Most Read Nation & World Stories